-Join fellow students from Maryland, D.C., Virginia, and beyond as we swap peer education stories and strategies at the region’s first-ever conference for student sustainability educators!
+Join fellow students from DC, Maryland, Virginia, West Virginia, Pennsylvania, Delaware, and beyond as we swap peer education stories and strategies at the region’s premier conference for student sustainability educators.

 Registration includes: attendance at all SEED events, keynote speaker, and sustainable lunch.